Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Methodology

 \subsection{Experimental Method}

 The freestream velocity of the tunnel was set to $U_\infty=200$ mm/s for all spheres, resulting in a Reynolds number of $Re_D=7,780$, with a corresponding background turbulence of 2\%~\cite{davey2025experimental}.
-The mean convective time-scale arising from the sphere diameter and freestream velocity is $t_c=0.2$ s~\cite{davey2025experimental}.
-The flow was seeded with glass spheres of 11\textmu\@m diameter, with the single-exposed particle images illuminated by a pair of 400 mJ Spectra Physics Nd:YAG lasers firing 7 ns pulses and recorded using a PCO Panda 26 DS camera.
+The mean convective timescale arising from the sphere diameter and freestream velocity is $t_c=0.2$ s~\cite{davey2025experimental}.
+The flow was seeded with glass spheres of 11\textmu\@m diameter, and the single-exposed particle images were illuminated by a pair of 400 mJ Spectra Physics Nd:YAG lasers firing 7 ns pulses and recorded using a PCO Panda 26 DS camera.
 The camera consists of a 5120 $\times$ 5120 array of 2.5 \textmu\@m $\times$ 2.5 \textmu\@m pixels, which was used to capture a 190 mm $\times$ 190 mm field of view beginning directly below the sphere and aligned to its centre, as shown in figure~\ref{fig:VWT}b, with a resulting spatial resolution of 37 \textmu\@m/px.
 Pairs of single-exposed images were captured with a separation of $\Delta t = 1$ ms, and image pairs were acquired at a rate of 1 Hz, resulting in a separation between instantaneous velocity fields of $5t_c$.
 The acquisition of $N_T > 10,000$ images for each sphere was synchronised with the laser pulses using a \ac{BBB} pulse generator~\cite{fedrizzi2015application}.

-The plastron formed on the \ac{SHS} sphere was maintained by supplying air at low pressure, with the pores cleared of any settled seeding particles periodically~\cite{davey2025experimental}.
-The flow rate required to maintain the plastron without causing air to jet from the pores was 0.18$\pm$0.006 litres per minute.
+In order to sustain the plastron formed on the \ac{SHS} sphere for the duration of the experiments, as it would otherwise be depleted over time by the forces generated on it by the flow, air was supplied to the surface of the sphere via pores in the sphere's surface~\cite{davey2025experimental}.
+The air was supplied at very low pressure, with a flow rate of 0.18$\pm$0.006 litres per minute to prevent air bubbles from breaking off at the surface and disturbing the oncoming flow.
+To prevent blockage of the pores, settled seeding particles were cleared from the pores periodically.
 No roughness was added to the sphere, and as a result the plastron was thinner than those in settling sphere experiments with added roughness~\cite{castagna2018wake}, as shown in figure~\ref{fig:plastron}.
 This reduced the risk of reflections into the camera in the field of view.

 Measurement of the instantaneous streamwise and transverse velocities, $u(x,y,t)$ and $v(x,y,t)$, respectively, in the wake of each sphere was performed using \ac{2C-2D} \ac{MCCD}-\ac{PIV}~\cite{davey2025experimental,soria1996investigation}.
 In order to balance the intensity of the single-exposed images, the mean background images of the first and second exposures were subtracted from the corresponding images before processing.
 The final interrogation window was 64 px $\times$ 32 px, with a grid spacing of 32 px $\times$ 16 px in $x$ and $y$, respectively.
 The instantaneous velocity fluctuations were determined for each vector field by subtracting the mean velocity field from the instantaneous velocity fields.
 The key experimental parameters are summarised in table~\ref{tab:ExperimentalParameters}.